beelabhmc/ant_tracker/README.md

 The code does not yet automatically install its dependencies, so you have to install all of those manually for it to work.

+### Code Files

+An explanation of all of the different code files in the project, WIP:

+ - [antTracker.py](scripts/antTracker.py) An outdate code file which would process videos from beginning to end in one sweep.
+This file is no longer being maintained because the pipeline approach is much more flexible and more easily maintainable.
+ - [ant_traking.m](scripts/ant_tracking.m